tmswfrk/bicycle-water-cooler/content/blog/20200530_Thoughts_on_Zwift.md

 date: 2020-05-30T17:04:39-07:00
 subtitle: "I have a lot of thoughts on this one."
 description: "Technology can be used to effectively train for general fitness or a specific goal.
 Zwift is fitness, gamified, and everyone can do it."
-featured: "2020/05/zwift_gorby.jpeg"
+image: "/img/2020/05/zwift_gorby.jpeg"
-featuredalt: "A virtual avatar of a cyclist cycling through Watopia in Zwift online.
+imagealt: "A virtual avatar of a cyclist cycling through Watopia in Zwift online.
 Image contains: virtual rider, virtual riding, Zwift, Watopia world, power data"
-categories: ["Zwift", "Training", "Musings", "Nerd Stuff"]
+categories: ["Virtual Training and Riding"]
-tags: ["Zwift", "Virtual Riding", "Training", "Giant TCR"]
+tags: ["Zwift", "Virtual Riding"]
 keywords: ["Zwift", "riding a bike indoors", "riding a bike on a smart trainer", "indoor training on a bike"]
 draft: false
 ---